John Kiriakou is a former CIA officer, former senior investigator for the Senate Foreign Relations Committee and former counterterrorism consultant.

 The Utah Department of Corrections (DOC) agreed to pay a former prisoner $60,000 for effectively adding 13 years to his sentence by denying him sex offender treatment due to his disabilities.

-In 1996, Richard Ramirez was convicted of sexually molesting a 15-year-old boy and sentenced to five years to ...
+In 1996, Richard Ramirez was convicted of sexually molesting a 15-year-old boy and sentenced to five years to life ...

 by Derek Gilna